Ellis Burks: Career

 While with the Rockies, Burks was part of the Blake Street Bombers that included Andrés Galarraga, Bichette, Larry Walker and Vinny Castilla.
 This was the heart of the Rockies' lineup that was second in the National League in home runs by team in 1994, then led the National League in home runs from 1995 to 1997.

 Burks was traded to the San Francisco Giants in mid-season 1998 for Darryl Hamilton and Jim Stoops.
-In 2000, batting fifth behind Barry Bonds and Jeff Kent, he compiled numbers of .344, 24, 96, in only 122 games and 393 at-bats.
+In 2000, batting fifth behind Barry Bonds and Jeff Kent, he compiled numbers of .344, 24, 96, in only 122 games and 393 at bats.
 He won the 2000 Willie Mac Award for his spirit and leadership.

-He was signed by the Cleveland Indians after the season.
+Burks was signed by the Cleveland Indians after the season.
 In his new role as a DH for the Indians, Burks provided consistent production in the middle-of-the-lineup, hitting .280, 28, 74 in 2001, and .301, 32, 91 in 2002.
 He sprained his wrist in spring training of 2003 and kept playing in 55 games until the muscles in his right hand affected his ability to swing the bat.
-He underwent season-ending surgery to repair nerve damage in his right elbow.
+Burks underwent season-ending surgery to repair nerve damage in his right elbow.
 The Indians did not pick up their 2004 contract option or offer him salary arbitration, and he returned to the Red Sox in 2004, playing eleven games without making the postseason roster.
 He retired at the end of the season with a World Series ring with the team that he began his career with.

 In an 18-year career, Burks was a .291 hitter with 352 home runs, 1,206 runs batted in (RBI), 1,253 runs, 2,107 hits, 402 doubles, 63 triples, 181 stolen bases and 793 walks in 2,000 games.
 Defensively, Burks recorded a .983 fielding percentage playing at all three outfield positions.

+Post-playing career

 After the 2005 season, Burks joined the Indians' front office staff as a special assistant to the general manager.

 In 2021, Burks joined NESN as a studio analyst and alternate color commentator for Red Sox games.

 Personal life

-Burks resides in Chagrin Falls, Ohio, and his son Chris plays baseball for the San Francisco Giants organization.
+Burks resides in Chagrin Falls, Ohio, and his son, Chris, played baseball in the San Francisco Giants organization.
 He also has three daughters, Carissa, Elisha, and Breanna.
 He met his wife, Dori, in Connecticut in 1985.

 He is a cousin of fellow Major League outfielder Roosevelt Brown.